Feeders · Install

 sudo journalctl -u fly-overhead-feeder -f

-Sign in at flyoverhead.com/feeders/pair, then run this on the Pi.
-Enter the 6-character code shown in the terminal.
+Fed anonymously, or installed headless?
+Link it anytime: sign in at flyoverhead.com/feeders/pair, run this on the Pi, and enter the 6-character code shown in the terminal.

 sudo FLY_OVERHEAD_FEEDER_CONFIG=/var/lib/fly-overhead-feeder/config.json \